AZbang/Declay/README.md

 # Why?
 It seems to me that this approach will allow you to describe complex entities more succinctly and simply, which is useful, for example, in gamedev, when you need to declare entity with a lot of options and run different sequential scripts during object initialization.
-Example with Pixi.js in `example/pixi.js`

 # Packages
 * declay - templating and parsing your Declay structure
 * declay-pixi - Declay wrap for Pixi.js
-* declay-app - Declay mixins for game engine
+* declay-app - Declay mixins for game engine (TODO)
-* declay-example - Example game project writed on Declay
+* declay-game - Example game project writed on Declay

 # TODO
 1. Refactoring.
 Rewrite templator and parser **(WIP)**